nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    UI panel.
 This is because while `Amazon Technologies` is a valid company name, `Applying` is an invalid status.

 8. `edit`

-   **Expected**: An error message is displayed in the Results Display.
-This is because a minimum of 1 optional parameter must be specified.
+   **Expected**: An error message is displayed in the Result Display.
+This is because a minimum of 1 optional field must be specified.

 9. `edit -2 n/Amazon Technologies`

-   **Expected**: An error message is displayed in the Results Display.
-This is because the `INDEX` parameter must be a positive integer greater than or equal to 1.
+   **Expected**: An error message is displayed in the Result Display.
+This is because the `INDEX` field must be a positive integer greater than or equal to 1.

 10. `edit 12 n/Amazon Technologies`

-    **Expected**: An error message is displayed in the Results Display.
+    **Expected**: An error message is displayed in the Result Display.
 This is because there are only 7 internship entries in the sample data.
 Index 12 is out of range.